-- Pour into two greased 8-in. x 4-in. loaf pans.
+- In a mixing bowl, cream shortening and sugar; beat in eggs.
+Blend in bananas and vanilla.
+Add flour alternately with buttermilk.
+Fold in pecans.
+Pour into two greased 8-in. x 4-in. loaf pans.
 Bake at 350° for 45-55 minutes or until a toothpick inserted near the center comes out clean.
 Cool in pan for 10 minutes before removing to a wire rack; cool completely.

-- For topping, combine the banana, confectioners' sugar and lemon juice; spread over loaves.
+- For topping, combine bananas, confectioners' sugar and lemon juice; spread over loaves.
 Sprinkle with pecans.
 Yield: 2 loaves.

 "With the exception of using Stevia in the place of sugar, I made this as written.
 My family loved it.
 I took the 2nd loaf to a sick friend and her family loved it.
 Banana bread is usually not one of my favs but even I liked it.
 It will definitely be a keeper in my recipe box."